chpc-tech-eval/chpc-scc23-nationals/swiftsim/README.md

 # Benchmark 1: Isolated Galaxy (Single Proc Run) *[4%]*

 This is a relatively small benchmark of an isolated galaxy disk embedded in an external Hernquist dark matter halo.
-The disk galaxy simulation comprises approximately 160 thousand start particles and is used for testing galaxy formation of the subgrid model implementation.
+The disk galaxy simulation comprises approximately of 160 thousand start particles and is used for testing galaxy formation of the subgrid model implementation.

 ## Running the benchmark

 Run the *IsolatedGalaxy_potential*, with the following options, pertaining to the physics aspects of the simulation.
-You may not edit the `isolated_galaxy.yml` file.
+You may **not** edit the `isolated_galaxy.yml` file.

 ```bash
 $ cd examples/IsolatedGalaxy/IsolatedGalaxy_potential